pwagener/backbone.conduit/site/docs/SparseCollection/filterAsync.md

 This applies a projection on the underlying data set, which can be removed by calling `resetProjection()`.
 Note that to filter using an evaluation function, you must provide the function separately.
 See [Custom Methods](customMethods.html) for details.

+When `SparseCollection.filterAsync()` completes, it fires the `filterAsync` event prior to resolving its Promise.